onouv/fscl/doc/fscl/architecture/Architecture.md

 * View front ends will be served from a separate ui server linode per view
 * All common functionality in the backend as well as in the frontend will be factored out into library artefacts (e.g. core data management, kafka messaging)

 The system now is cut differently from the original prototype: the views are disjunct application domains now rather than simply parts of the common domain meta model.
-All inter-view data exchange is expected to happen in terms of  the core metamodel ([[Data Management Concept]], see also next section).
+All inter-view data exchange is expected to happen in terms of  the core metamodel ([Data Management Concept](./data-management-concept/Data%20Management%20Concept.md), see also next section).
 Therefore, the need for view-specific inter-service messaging is expected to be not necessary anymore, and view-specific libraries for messaging API classes/ interfaces (DTO) should become obsolete.

 I can drive the implementation only infrequently, so versioning of specific elements in the technology stacks at this point doesn't make much sense: